mesosphere/dcos-kubernetes-quickstart/README.md

 # Installs kubernetes on your cluster.
 Takes ~2 minutes.
 make kubectl-tunnel
 # Creates a ssh tunnel to a node-agent for APIServer access.
-# Make sure the API Server and Kubelet's are up by running:
+# Make sure the API Server and Kubelets are up by running:

 kubectl get nodes